 (d) The member is discharged.

-(1) The plan must permit members to self-refer to Title X services provided by any qualified family planning provider (QFPP).
+(1) The MCOP must permit members to self-refer to Title X services provided by any qualified family planning provider (QFPP).
 The plan is responsible for payment of claims for Title X services delivered by QFPPs not contracting with the plan at the lesser of one hundred per cent of the Ohio medicaid program fee-for-service reimbursement rate or billed charges, in effect for the date of service.

-(c) Healthchek exams are to be completed within ninety days of the initial effective date of membership for those children found to have a possible ongoing condition likely to require care management services.
+(b) Are completed within ninety days of the initial effective date of membership for those children found to have a possible ongoing condition likely to require care management services.

-(I) A plan is not required to cover services provided to members outside the United States.
+(7) An MCOP is not required to cover services provided to members outside the United States.